 Mission.
 The mission of the Academic Success center at Winthrop University is to support the academic pursuits and life-long learning of undergraduate students as they persist to graduation and beyond.
 The Academic Success Center serves through a variety of personalized and structured experiences and resources that help students succeed academically, such as:

-- One-on-one consultation - Individual and group tutoring opportunities
+• One-on-one consultation

 UNIVERSITY COLLEGE--INTERNATIONAL CENTER/ NAT'L STUDENT EXCHANGE /MCNAIR/TRIO